 - American Rhythm

 - International Latin

 Here’s an example of what you can learn to do when you have the right shoes.
-Riccardo Cocchi and Yulia Zagoruychenko competing in International Latin and dancing the Jive.
+Watch Riccardo Cocchi and Yulia Zagoruychenko dance the Jive.

 First, let’s look at men’s shoes.